srujeeth87/Devops_Assignment_Aqua/README.md

 Secrets and Configuration

-API_KEY for exchangerate.host should be passed via environment variable in the code .
+- API_KEY for exchangerate.host should be passed via environment variable in the code.
-Docker Hub credentials managed via Jenkins credentials store.
+- Docker Hub credentials managed via Jenkins credentials store.